mirkosertic/ESP32MusicBox/README.md

 * Web-based user interface
 * Integrated into your local network with SSDP / mDNS protocol
 * WebDAV support for file / content management
-* Optional Bluetooth A2DP output
+* Optional Bluetooth A2DP output / Bluetooth Headphone output
+* Special mode to start in Bluetooth Speaker mode, so it works as a Boombox.

 ## Supported hardware

-* ESP32 (tested with ESP32 DevKit C, Lolin D32 Pro with PSRAM recommended)
+* ESP32 (tested with Lolin D32 Pro with a lot of PSRAM recommended (8 MB), 4MB flash RAM is required)
 * PN532 RFID Reader (i2c-Mode)
-* SDCard Reader (SPI-Mode)
+* SDCard Reader (SPI-Mode), is already mounted on a Lolin D32 Pro board
 * NeoPixel / WS2812 based LEDs for status visualization

 ## Schematics